outde-xyz/website/content/Discussions/2020-02-19_graf_underappreciated_unboundedness.md

 The phrase *the fact* isn't exactly representative of the richness of English noun phrases.
 All of the following are also well-formed:

+(@np1) facts
-(@np1) a fact
+(@np1) the facts
-(@np2) a well-known fact
+(@np2) the well-known facts
 (@np3) three very well-known facts
 (@np4) these three very, very well-known facts
-(@np5) these three very, very well-known, controversial facts
+(@np5) these three very, very well-known, controversial, definitely irrefutable facts

 And at the same time there's some combinations that do not work, e.g. using the indefinite with a mass noun (*a furniture*) or combining a sentential complement with a noun that cannot take such an argument (*the car that you annoyed me*).
 Let's put those aside and try to give an FSA that handles only the very basic facts in (@np1)--(@np5).
 To save space, I don't number the states, I use parts of speech instead of lexical items in this FSA, and I allow loops, which strictly speaking allows for unboundedness.
-But look guys, this is already a chunky FSA as is, I really don't want to explode it even further to enforce a limit on how many adjectives we may have:
+But look guys, this is already a chunky FSA as is, I really don't want to explode it even further to enforce a limit on how many adverbs or adjectives we may have:

 ![An FSA for (a fragment of) English noun phrases]({static}/img/thomas/underappreciated_unboundedness/np.svg)